omatamix/session-lock/README.md

 ### Basic usage

 Our session api is easy to use static methods that replace the native session function.
 You ultimately control the session using the `SessionManager` class.
-Here is a small example of starting a secure session with same-site cookies.
+Here is a small example of starting a secure session.
 Also the session config is the session runtime config which can be found here (https://www.php.net/manual/en/session.configuration.php).
 You can use them in the session config array just remove the `session.` prefix.

 ```php
 <?php